We often overlook our ear health, but our ears are crucial, not only for hearing, but also for maintaining our balance.

 Fresh earwax is usually yellow or light orange.

-Black earwax is often impacted ear wax.
+Black earwax is often impacted earwax.

-There's generally no need to clear out earwax unless it's causing you a significant problem.
+Generally, there is no need to clear out earwax unless it's causing you a significant problem.

 The wax is there to protect your inner ear from infection.
 Dirt, pollen and other particulates get trapped in the wax, which falls out during sleep.